Our data capture and analysis software is available

 so that is the system we currently recommend.

-Fedora Core 3 to 6 and Fedora 7 to 13 are also supported, though these have a
+Fedora version 23 and up are also supported, though these have a

 shorter life-cycle than the RHEL releases.